-In May, 2016, the Commonwealth of Kentucky signed a contract to move to Microsoft’s cloud-based Office 365 suite.
-When fully implemented, Office 365 will significantly reduce long-term operational costs and enhance enterprise security, while providing best-in-class tools for state workers.
+In May, 2016, the Commonwealth of Kentucky signed a contract to move to Microsoft’s cloud-based Office 365 suite in an effort to reduce long-term operational costs and enhance enterprise security, while providing best-in-class tools for state workers.
 (See the related Agency Contact Memo for additional details.)

 What does this mean and who does it impact?